1.Can you give us an update on what has been going on with the band since the recording of the new album

 K.: One way to interpret it may be to see a connection to peoples’ thinking and acting in black-and-white only.
 Living in times of extremes, shades of gray and thus the many possible ways of interpretation seem to be forgotten.

 Another way may be to link the cover artwork to title of the album.
 The virus called humanity is spreading and extinguishes everything.
 While there are some individuals that promote a peaceful coexistence of humans and nature, we finally have to realize that the human nature is to behave like a cancerous disease.

 8.What are some of the best shows that the band has played over the years and also how would you describe your stage performance?

-11.On a worldwide level how has the reaction been to your music by fans of black metal?
+10.On a worldwide level how has the reaction been to your music by fans of black metal?

-13.When can we expect a full length and also where do you see the band heading into musically during the future?
+11.Where do you see the band heading into musically during the future?

 K.: We have about 15 songs we need to finish.
 At the moment, we are very creative while rehearsing and changing parts over and over again to explore the full spectrum of possibilities.
 From a musical and stylistic point of view, there could be some surprises in the future...

 12.What are some of the bands or musical styles that have had an influence on your newer music and also what are you listening to nowadays?